When designing an investment portfolio, one of the factors you must consider is your investment time horizon.

 This mistake is a slow burner, as it only becomes apparent over time.
 By considering this upfront you may avoid it entirely.

-May savers will set their time horizon for their entire portfolio, by looking ahead to the next major purchase such as a house purchase, career break or even the first day of their retirement.
+May savers will set a single time horizon for their entire investment portfolio, by looking ahead to the next major purchase such as a house purchase, career break or even the first day of their retirement.

 However, it is unusual in practice for bank accounts to be drained to zero in these events.
 If you do not over-stretch financially when choosing a house, a buffer of savings and investments will probably remain untouched.
 The graph below gives an illustration of how £25,000 of savings remained across a ten year period in spite of several large short term purchases.